Spotlight on… high blood pressure

 Skip the salt

 There is a link between having too much salt in your diet and having high blood pressure.
 Most diets have more salt (sodium) than we need.
 The target is to have less than 6g of salt a day.
-Packaged foods often list salt content as sodium.
-To convert the figure for sodium to salt, you need to multiply by 2.5.
+Food labelling laws require salt to be presented on the label – getting into the habit of checking before you buy can help you to choose lower salt versions where relevant.

 Try to reduce the amount of salt you eat.
 This may help keep your blood pressure down.
 Cook without adding any salt, and avoid adding salt to your food at the table.
 Use herbs and spices to flavour your food instead.